Posts

 Image

-The problem: sending ajax requests from HTML5 application on local machine to my API that hosted under IIS on Google Cloud.
-The facts: The code looks like: $.post({ url: apiEndpoint + "Init", contentType: "application/json; charset=utf-8", data: data, success: function (response) { logResponse("API response [Init]", response.d); }, error: function (xhr, status, error) { logResponse('Fail to call init API', data); } }); The error was looks like: Originally, there was "crossDomain: true" parameter in ajax request but it doesn't help.
-There were crossdomain.xml and clientaccesspolicy.xml on the server and they were helpless as well.
-The way: I went to internet for advice and saw many and many solutions for ajax - nothing doesn't help.
-What I tried: - add to ajax
+The problem: sending AJAX requests from an HTML5 application running on my local machine to an API hosted under IIS (Google Cloud).
+The Setup Client: HTML/JS app on local machine Server: API under IIS (Google Cloud) The request looked like this: $.post({ url: apiEndpoint + "Init", contentType: "application/json; charset=utf-8", data: data, success: function (response) { logResponse("API response [Init]", response.d); }, error: function (xhr, status, error) { logResponse('Fail to call init API', data); } }); The error looked like this: Originally, there was crossDomain: true in the AJAX request, but it didn’t help.
+There were also crossdomain.xml and clientaccesspolicy.xml on the server — also useless for this case.
+What I Tried (And Why It Didn’t Help) I found many client-side “solutions” for AJAX, but they did not solve the issue....